Alex Jones breaches court order in Sandy Hook case

 On 14 December 2012, 20-year-old Adam Lanza shot and killed 20 students aged just six and seven years old and six staff members at Sandy Hook Elementary School in Newtown, Connecticut, in what remains one of the worst mass shootings in US history.

-For years following the shooting, Mr Jones pushed false claims that the mass shooting never even happened through his radio show and website.
+For years following the shooting, Mr Jones pushed false claims through his radio show and website that the mass shooting never even happened.

-He claimed that the massacre was instead a “false flag” operation engineered by the government to bring about stricter gun control laws, was “staged” and “completely fake”, and was carried out by “actors”
+He claimed that the massacre was instead a “false flag” operation engineered by the government to bring about stricter gun control laws, was “staged” and “completely fake”, and was carried out by “actors”.

 Victims’ families endured harassment and threats from Mr Jones’ followers and memorials to the victims were defaced.